 Foreign sovereign compulsion is a narrow doctrine that is invoked only when a defendant can demonstrate that it was actually compelled by a foreign sovereign to violate US law, such that there was no way that it could possibly have complied with the law of both jurisdictions.
 What constitutes compulsion is likely to be a fact-specific inquiry, but compulsion is probably demonstrated when the defendant can show that its failure to comply with the directive of the foreign sovereign would have resulted in penal or other severe sanctions.
-In two cases based on roughly analogous facts, the district courts found that Chinese companies arguing that they had been compelled to follow export regimes created by the Chinese Ministry of Commerce could not demonstrate compulsion when they appeared to have engaged in 'consensual cartelization'.
-56 However, in the most recent of these cases, In re Vitamin C Antitrust Litig, the Second Circuit overturned this conclusion, but on comity grounds.
-The Second Circuit gave great weight to a formal proffer by the Chinese government that its laws compelled the challenge of coordination.
-However, the Supreme Court vacated and remanded the Second Circuit decision, holding that, while domestic courts should give respectful consideration to a foreign government's submission, judges are not 'bound to accord conclusive effect to the foreign government's statements'.58
+In two cases based on roughly analogous facts, 40 the district court in In re Vitamin C Antitrust Litigation found that the Chinese company arguing that it had been compelled to follow export regimes created by the Chinese Ministry of Commerce could not demonstrate compulsion when it appeared to have engaged in 'consensual cartelization'.
+41 However, in In re Vitamin C, the Second Circuit overturned this conclusion, on comity grounds.
+42 The Second Circuit gave great weight to a formal proffer by the Chinese government that its laws compelled the challenge of coordination.
+However, the Supreme Court vacated and remanded the Second Circuit decision, holding that, while domestic courts should give respectful consideration to a foreign government's submission, judges are not 'bound to accord conclusive effect to the foreign government's statements'.43